Jessica Bird: Career

 Bird has mentioned in interviews that her husband discovered some of her early writing and helped her gain an introduction to a literary agent.
 The following year, her first novel, Leaping Hearts, a contemporary romance, was published.
 After publishing several books that did not sell strongly, she was released from her publishing contract.

 A longtime fan of Stephen King, Bird discovered paranormal romance while browsing in a bookstore.
 Inspired by the genre, she created a fictional universe centered on vampires and began writing standalone paranormal romance novels under the pen name J. R. Ward.
 These novels comprise the Black Dagger Brotherhood series.
 The series was later adapted into a mini-series by Passionflix and released in June 2025.

 In describing her writing style, Bird says the stories are presented “in short clips, similar to movies, as though she is witnessing their lives firsthand.”
 She then “puts these bites into chronological order and decides which point of view is the best way to let the book unfold”.
 She has stated that she prefers writing series in which characters from earlier books reappear, likening the process to “meeting friends through other friends".

 In a 2004 interview, Bird described her preference for writing "alpha males," stating, "The tougher, the cockier, the more arrogant, the better."
 She explained that she is drawn to such characters because she "respect[s] strength and intelligence."
 She also noted she likes her heroines "to be very smart" and "strong enough to triumph over the obstacles that are placed before them," and emphasized that they "have to be intelligent and know what they want."

-The Romance Writers of America awarded Bird the RITA Award for Best Short Contemporary Romance in 2007 for From the First.
-Writing as J.R.
-Ward, she also won the RITA Award for Paranormal Romance twice: in 2008 for Lover Revealed and in 2019 for Dearest Ivie.
-She has been nominated six times for the RT Book Reviews Reviewers’ Choice Awards, winning three times for Lover Awakened, Lover Unbound, and Lover Unleashed.
-Bird has appeared several times on the New York Times Best Sellers list, reaching number one on three occasions.